orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Send signed proposals with gossip to the algo of all committee nodes (according to the algo spec).

 &nbsp;
-## `OnBlockProposalReceived` (method) <!-- tal can fix -->
+## `OnBlockProposalReceived` (method) <!-- tal can finish -->

-> Non-leader node receives a proposal for a new block by the leader.
+> Through the consensus algorithm, a non-leader node receives a proposal for a new block by the leader.

-* Make sure the block height matches the current round, if don't actively participate.
+* Make sure the block height matches the current round, if not, don't actively participate.
-* Perform algorithm related checks on the propsal, signature included.
+* Perform algorithm related checks on the proposal, signature included.
 * Validate the transactions block (ordering phase) by calling `ConsenusCore.ValidateTransactionsBlock`.
 * Validate the results block (execution phase) by calling `ConsenusCore.ValidateResultsBlock`.
 * Sign both approvals (according to the algo spec) - on hash of the header.
 * Send signed approvals with gossip to the algo of all committee nodes (according to the algo spec).

 &nbsp;
-## `OnCommitBlock` (method) <!-- tal can fix -->
+## `OnCommitBlock` (method) <!-- tal can finish -->

 > The consensus algorithm has decided a block proposal can be committed (all nodes, not just committee).

 * Ignore whether the block height matches the current round, follow the steps anyways.
 * Assumes the transactions block and results block were already propagated.
-* Pass the block to committed by calling `ConsensusCore.CommitBlock`.
+* Pass the committed block's proofs by calling `ConsensusCore.CommitBlock`.

 &nbsp;
 ## `GossipMessageReceived` (method)

 > Handles messages received from another node, expect to receive only Consensus messages that cosnesus-algo have subscribed to.